xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Transactions/JSF_post_api_transaction.md

 @RESTBODYPARAM{lockTimeout,integer,optional,int64}
 an optional numeric value that can be used to set a timeout for waiting on collection locks.
 If not specified, a default value will be used.
-Setting *lockTimeout* to *0* will make ArangoDB not time out waiting for a lock.
+Setting *lockTimeout* to *0* will make AvocadoDB not time out waiting for a lock.

 @RESTBODYPARAM{params,string,optional,string}